prpaskov/publicationBot/README.md

 - To understand how pubBot works, turn ```verbose=True``` and observe pubBot's respones to prompts and inputs.
 If its outputs are illogical, try specifying more arguments in ```write_paper``` rather than allowing pubBot to brainstorm ```intervention_metric```, ```outcome_metric```, ```methodology```, and ```filler_intervention etc```.
 - Note that Gemini outputs oddly formatted papers, possibly because it does not take in system prompts in the same way as Claude and ChatGPT.
 As is, the system prompt is included in each overall prompt.

+## Notes on models
+- Claude Opus, when asked to edit its first-draft title, sometimes outputs full research papers in response.
+These papers do not always prove the intended conclusion but sometimes include elements like equations and econometric specifications.
+This output can be found in the "Title" section of the paper.
+I have intentionally not edited this out because it's an interesting phenomenon.
+- Gemini occasionally will shut down and return an error message if inputs raise safety flags.
+Other models simply refuse to provide a response but carry on interacting.

 ## Behind the scenes: tricks and alarm bells

 This repo uses some tricks to get around safety guardrails.
 Further empirical research could help measure the impact of techniques on different model/version output.
 A few tricks are: